As an Amazon Associate we earn from qualifying purchases. Learn more.

 Key Specs

-• Complete hardware kit with stainless pieces and lubricant
+• Complete kit with installation hardware

 Pros